Father's Day Event — Now through June 22. Request your exclusive pricing today. Get Pricing →

 The sticker price doesn't have to be the final number.
 There are several legitimate ways to reduce the out-of-pocket cost without cutting corners on quality.

 Finance your purchase.
-Rather than paying full price upfront, 0% APR financing through Shop Pay lets you spread the cost over 6–24 months with no interest.
-This makes even premium saunas manageable at $100–$500/month depending on the model and term length.
+Rather than paying full price upfront, 0% APR financing through Shop Pay Installments lets you spread the cost over 6–24 months with no interest.
+Financing is available on every sauna we carry.

 Do your own assembly.
 Most prefab, barrel, and cube sauna kits are specifically designed for homeowner assembly.
 If you're reasonably handy and have a friend to help, you can save $300–$2,000 in professional assembly fees.
 Our team provides phone support during assembly at (888) 833-2305 if you get stuck.

 Choose a prefab kit over custom.
-Unless you have a very specific architectural vision, a well-made prefab sauna delivers 90% of the experience of a fully custom build at 30–50% of the cost.
-Brands like Auroom and SaunaLife produce saunas with premium materials and finishes that rival custom work.
+Unless you have a very specific architectural vision, a well-made prefab sauna delivers the overwhelming majority of the custom-build experience at a fraction of the cost.
+Brands like Clearlight, Auroom, and SaunaLife produce saunas with premium materials and finishes that rival custom work.

 Is a Home Sauna Worth the Investment?

-When you step back and look at the full picture, a home sauna is one of the more sensible wellness investments you can make.
-A mid-range sauna that costs $5,000–$8,000 has a useful life of 15–25+ years with minimal maintenance.
-Compare that to a gym membership with sauna access at $50–$100/month — over 10 years, that's $6,000–$12,000 — and you haven't factored in the time and friction of driving to the gym every time you want a session.
+A home sauna is one of the more sensible wellness investments you can make.
+A quality sauna has a useful life of 15–25+ years with minimal maintenance.
+Compare that to a gym membership with sauna access at $50–$100/month — over 10 years, that's $6,000–$12,000 in membership fees — and you haven't factored in the time and friction of driving to the gym every time you want a session.

 Beyond the financial math, regular sauna use has been associated with improved cardiovascular function, reduced blood pressure, decreased chronic pain, better sleep quality, and enhanced recovery after exercise.
 When you own a sauna at home, you'll actually use it consistently — and consistency is where the health benefits compound.